 As assignments are created, you will work in Edit Mode ON.
 Edit Mode ON allows you to view all of the instructor functions.

 The easiest way to collect assignments, papers, or files from your students is to create an Assignment in Blackboard.

 - In Edit Mode ON click the Assignments link on your course’s homepage.

 - On the Create Assignment page, enter a Name for your assignment.
 This is required.

 - You can also browse and attach a file from your local computer if you wish.
-While this is completely optional, some instructors attach a journal article to their assignments, others attach an exemplar of what an exceptional student submission should look like, while even others attach the assignment’s rubric.
+While this is completely optional, some instructors attach a journal article to their assignments, others attach an exemplar of what an exceptional student submission should look like.
 Again, this is optional.
 But, this process is similar to the process of attaching a file to an email message.

 - Scroll down and enter the Points Possible.